Davethedata/PHBS_MLF_2018/README.md

 10|24.6|X25|(equity - share capital) / total assets

    * Total asset are the most important feature.We can see in 5 years' ranking table.Almost 80% important features contains total asset,which indicate that total asset is important feature in predicting long-term and short-term bankruptcy.
-   * Sales starts to show significance from second year
+   * Sales starts to show significance from second year.
-   * short-term liabilities are important in predicting a short-time bankruptcy
+   * Short-term liabilities start to show importance from the third year.The Third is a line between long-term predicting and short-term predicting.
+Therefore,we think short-term liabilities are important in predicting a short-time bankruptcy.

 ## Shortcomings
    * Ranking is a relative value rather than an absolute value.This model might ignore some variables which have an unique predicting power on some special forecasting years